 Simply call the office closest to you.
 If you are unsure of which office you should call, contact the Main Center at (812)280-2080.

 Is there a charge for services?

 Yes, however some individuals may qualify for a sliding scale fee plan.
+We serve everyone, regardless of ability to pay.
 Additionally, LifeSpring is a Medicaid/Medicare provider, and clients who have either of these carriers may not have a co-pay.
 For more information review our Fee Policy.

 What is your fee scale?

 How will you decide if you will recommend medication?

 With the exception of people who come to LifeSpring during a crisis, all clients see a therapist first.
 At this time, the therapist and client work through an assessment process which identifies some of the issues the client is facing, and helps the client set goals for their recovery.
 Studies have shown that clients who work closely with a therapist respond more favorably in their recovery.
 After working with the therapist for some time, the therapist and client may decide an evaluation by a psychiatrist is appropriate to determine if medication can aid in their recovery.
 LifeSpring’s seamless assessment and treatment process ensures appropriate clients are referred to Medical Services, reducing psychiatric wait times.

 LifeSpring has a wide range of career opportunities, which you can view on our Careers page.